-By Fern Easton.
-Last Updated 4th March 2021.
+By Joanne Jeffries.
+Last Updated 19th April 2022.
 Welcome to our guide on claiming after a cycle accident on a roundabout.
 Here, we’re going to look at the question, “There’s been a cycling accident on a roundabout; who is at fault?”
-Determining roundabout accident liability is really important.
-That’s because if you can’t prove somebody else was to blame for the accident, you won’t be able to claim compensation.
+We’ll also answer questions such as ‘Can cyclists go on roundabouts?’ explaining how to go around a roundabout on a bike according to the latest rules on cycling around roundabouts in the Highway Code.
+Determining roundabout accident liability is really important if you’re injured on a bicycle on a roundabout.
+That’s because if you can’t prove somebody else was to blame for the accident, you won’t be able to claim damages compensation.

 We’re going to look at the rules of navigating a roundabout on a bike, when a car driver might be to blame for a collision, and when you could be entitled to claim compensation.
 Finally, we’ll look at compensation amounts for different types of injury.

 Accident Claims UK provides a personal injury claims service where you can receive free advice from our specialists.
 They’ll also offer a no-obligation assessment of your claim.
 If you decide to make a claim, and it’s found to be valid, you could be introduced to one of our No Win No Fee solicitors.
-If you’re already committed to starting a claim, you can contact our advisers on 0800 073 8801 today.
+If you’re already committed to starting a claim for a cycle accident on a roundabout, contact our advisers on 0800 073 8801 today.